ansible/lightbulb/tools/aws_lab_setup/README.md

     aws_secret_access_key = [secret key]
     ```

-4. Create a free [Sendgrid](http://sendgrid.com) account if you don't have one.
+6. Create a free [Sendgrid](http://sendgrid.com) account if you don't have one.
 Optionally, create an API key to use with this the playbook.

-5. Install the `sendgrid` python library:
+7. Install the `sendgrid` python library:

     **Note:** The `sendgrid` module does not work with `sendgrid >= 3`.
 Please install the latest `2.x` version.

         pip install sendgrid==2.2.1

+8. Install the `passlib` library

+        pip install passlib

-6. Clone the lightbulb repo:
+9. Clone the lightbulb repo:

         git clone https://github.com/ansible/lightbulb.git
         cd lightbulb/tools/aws_lab_setup

-7. Define the following variables, either in a file passed in using `-e @extra_vars.yml` or directly in a `vars` section in `aws_lab_setup\infra-aws.yml`:
+10. Define the following variables, either in a file passed in using `-e @extra_vars.yml` or directly in a `vars` section in `aws_lab_setup\infra-aws.yml`:

       ```yaml
       ec2_key_name: username                # SSH key in AWS to put in all the instances